Jumaruba/jtimesched/docs/02_assignment/02_assignment.md

 ### Why test this function?
 *"Never trust user input"*.
-Unit tests not only improve the product quality, but also increases its security.
+Unit tests not only improve the product quality, but also increase its security.
 The test tries to focus on these two aspects and therefore, given that the user can modify the `secondsToday` field using the GUI, the question that raises is:
 > Is the user able to crash the program with some input?

 ### Function Description
 ```java
 public void setSecondsToday(int secondsToday);
 ```
 By the name of the function, it's clear that it changes the value of a variable called `secondsToday`, which handles the value of the column `Today Time` in the program GUI.

 ### Category-Partition
 1. **Parameters/Input**: